KainTheDev/multi-purpose/README.md

 ## Description

 Multi-purpose - a package used for variety purpose.
 For more information, please read in the docs below.
-This package was made by Kain.
+This package was made by Nam.
 It's main purpose was used for Discord bots.

 ## Installation